hemanth18624/GuessTheWord/README.md

 * **Daily Play Limit**:
     * Users are restricted to playing a maximum of 3 games per day to encourage daily engagement.

-* **Superuser Reporting Dashboard**:
+* **Admin Reporting Dashboard**:
     * **Daily Summary Report**: Shows the number of unique users who played and the total number of correct guesses for the current day.
-    * **User-Specific Report**: Allows the superuser to select any player from a dropdown menu and view their entire game history, including dates, words, and results.
+    * **User-Specific Report**: Allows the admin to select any player from a dropdown menu and view their entire game history, including dates, words, and results.

 * **Enhanced Security & UX**:
     * **Cache Control**: Implemented server-side cache-control headers to prevent browsers from caching sensitive pages (like logged-in game pages or login forms), fixing back/forward button issues after logout.